 Optional on Essex is the KVH "TracVision" in motion satellite antennae.
 This system employs a state of the art actively stabilized antennae system.
 When you turn the Trac Vision system on and select a satellite to view the equipment will begin searching for the specified satellite.
-Once the satellite is acquired, the antennae gyro constantly monitors vehicle motion and position to keep the dish pointed at the satellite at all times.

-If your unit is equipped with High Definition Satellite recievers, the KVH Tracvision System should be left on while watching satellite TV.
+If your unit is equipped with High Definition Satellite receivers, the KVH Tracvision System should be left on while watching satellite TV.